semji/composer-assets-installer/readme.md

         }
     }

-The assets will then be accessible through the following path : **web/my/required-distant-package**.
+Then, the assets will be accessible through the following path: **web/my/required-distant-package**.

 ## Motivation

-We often create full Composer packages, embedding a javascript logic and a css layer.
-We were somehow frustrated by the Composer lack of assets handling, forcing us to manually copy the assets into our public directory.
-Indeed, as soon as our package updates, we had to repeat this task.
-We wanted a tested, documented and easily configurable Composer plugin which allows to keep control on the assets directories.
+As members of the **Reputation VIP**'s development team, we are used to creating full Composer packages, embedding a javascript logic and a css layer.

+When we first started using Composer, we were somehow frustrated by it's lack of asset handling.
+Indeed, Composer forced us to manually copy the assets into our public directory.
+Furthermore, every time we updated the package, we had to repeat this task.

+That's why we needed a **tested, documented and easily configurable** Composer plugin which allowed us to **keep control on the asset directories**.

 ## Installation

-You just have to ad the following line to your composer.json requirements :
+You simply have to add the following line to the requirements of your composer.json file:

     "require": {
         "rvip/composer-assets-installer": "~1.0"
     }

-Then, you can specify the target for your assets directory (web for example) :
+Then, you can specify the target for your asset directory (web for example):

     "extra": {
         "assets-dir": "web"